Things to see and do - San Sebastian

 San Sebastián owes its nickname, "pearl of the Cantábrica", to its scallop-shaped bay, La Concha.
 Partially closed by the islet of Santa Clara, it stretches from Monte Urgull to Monte Igueldo.
 Two vast sand beaches follow the curve of the bay: La Concha, and beyond the promontory, the fashionable Ondarreta, offering a choice of pleasant strolls along the beach lined by luxury apartment blocks.
 Beyond the beach, at the foot of Monte Iguelo, is the Peine de los Vientos, the work of sculptor Eduardo Chillida.

-The summit is occupied by an amusement park and hotel-restaurant.
-Here you will discover a splendid panorama over the sea, the Isle of Santa Clara, San Sebastián in its circlle of mountains.
+The summit is occupied by an amusement park and restaurant, and affords splendid panoramic views over the sea, the harbour with the Isla de Santa Clara, San Sebastián in its cirque of mountains.
 In the evening, the illuminated town is a fine spectacle.

 The two buildings that make up the Museo de Bellas Artes, one built in 1945, the other in the 1960s, house the second largest collection of Spanish art after the Prado in Madrid.
 The ancient art section is dedicated to Spanish painters from the 13C-17C, as well as Flemish artists from the 15C-17C: Morales, El Greco, Zurbarán, Ribeira and Goya for the Iberian peninsula; Quentin Metsys, Ambrosius Benson, Gossaert for northern Europe.
 The rooms dedicated to contemporary art, in a vast, high-ceilinged space lit through huge bay windows, are particularly remarkable.